 Participating artists are asked to give at least one public demonstration or presentation during the course of their residency.
 Both the Toolik Field Station and Arctic Interagency Visitor Center have facilities and welcoming audiences.

 As part of the program, the artist is asked to donate to the BLM and Toolik Field Station the use of an original piece of artwork from the residency.
-The artist will retain the copyright and may retain the original if they so choose.
-Artwork may be used in exhibits, for educational purposes, and/or by non-profit partners for items such as postcards or posters.
+The artist will have to complete a Volunteer Service Agreement where they have the option to either retain the copyright and the original artwork or allow the BLM to retain the original artwork for use in exhibits, for educational purposes, and/or by non-profit partners for items such as postcards or posters.
+If the artist chooses to retain copyright and original artwork, they will have to fill out a licensing contract.

 - Artist Selection